opnfv/dovetail/docs/dovetailtool/dovetail.tool.installation.rst

 ::

-  python run.py --scenario basic
+  python run.py --scenario compliance_set

-The value ``basic`` passed to the ``scenario`` flag can be replaced with the test cases yaml file.
+The value ``compliance_set`` passed to the ``scenario`` flag can be replaced with the test cases yaml file.
-If not argument is given, the basic scenario will be run as the default.
+If not argument is given, the compliance_set scenario will be run as the default.

 Running Dovetail in a Docker container
 ########################################